 To ensure that a child’s eye can develop normally, its brain needs certain impulses.
 However, if something is wrong with its eyes, these impulses may not occur.
 If visual problems are detected and treated early, the child may very well develop normal vision.
 Make an appointment with an eye doctor if you have observed any of the following conditions in your baby or toddler, as they may be indications of a vision problem:

 - Anancastic holding of the head at an incline

 - Avoidance of light or failure to respond to light

 - Obsessive rubbing of the eyes with fingers and grimacing

 - Turning of the eyes without zooming in on anything

-- Missing of objects the child is grasping for
+- Missing of objects the child is reaching for

 In older children, vision problems may also be evident in the following peculiarities: